spikelynch/amightyhost/README.md

 A Mighty Host!
 ==============

-A homegrown state monad text generator which powers the Twitter bot
+Haskell code which powers the Twitter bot [@amightyhost](https://twitter.com/amightyhost).
-@amightyhost.

 See http://bots.mikelynch.org/amightyhost/ for context.

+The reusable part of this repository is the TextGen library, which is now factored out to https://github.com/spikelynch/textgen

+To install amightyhost, check it out with git, cd to the repo and:

+    > stack build
+    > stack install
+    > ~/.local/bin/amightyhost-exe ./data